Welcome to

 CRITERIA FOR GRADING WRITTEN ASSIGNMENTS

-Please do not ask me “what I want” on written assignments until you have carefully read this section and the section Key to Paper Comments .
+Please do not ask me "what I want" on written assignments until you have carefully read this section and the Key to Paper Comments.

-On all essays, I will be looking for the following 3 elements:
+On exams and papers, I will be looking for the following 3 elements, each explained in a separate section below:

 3. Competent English skills

-One primary purpose of essays for this class is to clearly state the main arguments and counter-arguments.
-Do not merely summarize class notes.
+Do not merely summarize class notes in your paper.
 Do not vent your unanalyzed personal feelings or relate your autobiography — although you can certainly argue for positions that accord with your personal feelings.

-I assign essays so you can demonstrate skill and clarity in marshaling, presenting, and criticizing arguments.
-You are not expected to present original arguments or break any new ground.
-You are not required to “state your own personal views.”
-Please do not feel compelled to make one author or position come out “the winner”; the issues we will be discussing are often complicated, and every contributor may say at least some worthwhile things.
+I assign the paper so you can demonstrate skill and clarity in marshaling, presenting, and criticizing arguments.
+You are not expected to present "new" positions or break any new ground.
+You are not required to "state your own personal views."
+Please do not feel compelled to make one author or position come out "the winner" the issues we will be discussing are often complicated, and every contributor may say at least some worthwhile things.

 Competent English skills

 All assignments must demonstrate competent English writing skills, though these count somewhat less than clear presentation and analysis.
 You get up to 9 obvious technical errors (#1-20) per assignment with no penalty.
-However, if there are more than 20 obvious grammar or spelling errors, your grade will be lowered one letter; more than 40 errors, two letters; more than 60 errors, three letters, etc. Each instance of a misspelling counts as one error.
+However, if there are more than 10 obvious grammar or spelling errors, your grade will be lowered one letter (10%); more than 20 errors, two letters (20%); more than 30 errors, three letters (30%), etc. Each instance of a misspelling counts as one error.
+Passing the English test does not guarantee that you will receive no deductions on your essays.

 To see just how detailed the scrutiny of your work in this class will be, look at the sample graded papers.